On this page, we answer the most important questions that students have asked us in the context of the corona situation.

 We will look at your case individually to find a solution.
 Please call us or send us an email using the contact form (at the bottom of the page).

-My parents / parent are strongly affected by the current situation.
+My parents / parent are/is strongly affected by the current situation.
 They currently have no income or their income has significantly decreased.
 Does this change my entitlement to BAföG?

-If you have previously not received BAföG due to your parents' income, you can file an application for the summer semester and explain the current income situation of your parents.
+If you have previously not received BAföG due to your parents' income, you can file an application and explain the current income situation of your parents.
 The BAföG office will check whether there is a claim.

 If you're currently receiving a low BAföG rate due to your parents' income, you can apply for an update and the amount of the current BAföG rate will be checked.